Wisdom-moon/autostreamer/README.md

 It is implemented on clang libTooling.

 Function:
-It can transform the OpenCL programs into hStreams programs.
+It can transform the OpenMP programs into hStreams programs.

 Usage:
 ./test hello.c -- -fopenmp -I/home/moon/local/lib/clang/5.0.1/include/